ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 General:

-* Prefer to pass primitive types by value.
+* Prefer to pass fundamental types by value.
 * Use const wherever possible.
 * Prefer to use libraries consistent with existing code.
 * Prefer the STL as a starting point if a choice is available.